-The week prior to the first competition event week, each teamwill shoot in a "simulated" (not competing against other teams) competition and the scores will be used as a "reserve" score.
+The week prior to the first competition event week, each team will shoot in a "simulated" (not competing against other teams) competition and the scores will be used as a "reserve" score.

-- The Reserve Week score will be saved in the scoring system - and can be manually selected by the Head Coach or Team - Manager for any week if the team cannot compete during any-scheduled event due to inclement weather or other unforeseen-circumstances- - Once the Reserve Week scores are submitted to use for a Competition Week, the scores cannot be changed. - The Reserve Week scores must be used for the scheduled team-and cannot be separated to be used for individual scores. - Reserve Week scores will be used as a tiebreaker in determining award winners for year-end team and individual - Reserve Week scores can be used multiple times if required. - Reserve Week scores are used by selecting the "Use Reserve-Week Score" check box in the weekly score submission page in-the Team Management System. - Reserve Week scores are automatically used if no scores are entered before the score submission deadline.
+- The Reserve Week score will be saved in the scoring system and can be manually selected by the Head Coach or anyone authorized to submit scores for any week if the team cannot compete any scheduled event due to inclement weather or other unforeseen circumstances. - Once the Reserve Week scores are submitted to use for a Competition Week, the scores cannot be changed. - Reserve Week scores will be used as a tiebreaker in determining award winners for year-end team and individual competitions. - Reserve Week scores can be used multiple times if required. - Reserve Week scores are used by selecting the "Use Reserve Week Score" check box in the weekly score submission page in the Team Management System. - Reserve Week scores are automatically used for the entire team if no scores are entered before the score submission deadline. - The Reserve Week score cannot be used for an athlete that did not compete in a competition weekly event UNLESS the individual was quarantined due to COVID.